Get the Recipe

 Long before I started writing for Serious Eats, I stumbled across the site on a rainy day when I was craving a bowl of tomato soup.
 The recipes I'd found elsewhere, with embellishments like sherry, Parmesan, and caramelized onions, didn't resonate with my childhood memories.
 Don't get me wrong; those things sound objectively delicious, but a craving's a craving, you know?
 That dreary night, I wanted something simple and hearty, which I found in Nordstrom's Tomato Basil Soup.

 Sure, it was loaded with carrots, but I figured that their sweet flavor wouldn't really come into play so much as it would offset the acidity of canned tomatoes, and I was right.
 Once puréed, they provided a creamy backbone to the soup, and an element of freshness that breathed new life into the tomatoes.
-That was more than five years ago, and I've been making that soup on the regular ever since.
+That was more than nine years ago, and I've been making that soup on the regular ever since.

 Those were the days before Kenji's 15-Minute Creamy Tomato Soup (and its hyper-lazy five-minute spinoff, the No-Cook Blender Tomato Soup), and, while I've come to appreciate having such lightning-fast methods on hand, I can't help but feel nostalgic for my first taste of Serious Eats.

 Besides, my career involves snacking on a nonstop parade of cookies, cakes, and breads both quick and slow, so I'm always on the hunt for recipes that will bring more vegetables into my life, and that's exactly what the Nordstrom tomato soup does.